Fear Has as Much Power as We Choose to Give It...

 Our behaviors don’t change until the price we pay outweighs the reward of being safe.

 Our behaviors don’t change until the price we pay outweighs the reward of being safe.
-This is why people talk their whole lives about doing something like writing a book, or traveling around the world, but never actually do it. few weeks ago while visiting family in Ireland I took a walk through a field and hashed it out with God.
+This is why people talk their whole lives about doing something like writing a book, or traveling around the world, but never actually do it.
+A few weeks ago while visiting family in Ireland I took a walk through a field and hashed it out with God.
 And I felt God tenderly yet firmly impress upon me how long are you going to let your fears hold you back?
 You have to surrender this dialogue, trust me, and be ok with who I created you to be and the path I have you on.
 God was right—it struck so true that I laughed out loud and did cartwheels in the field.

 Here’s my confession: there’s so much I want to do with The Refined Woman.
 I want to use this space to create a curriculum, online courses, workshops, retreats, and a meaningful community.
 And it’s probably going to happen more slowly than I want it to.
 However, I have let my fear and insecurities keep me from writing things I want to write, from creating the experiences I want to create.